Caroline Arnold's Books

 On a typical school visit I spend the day at a school and make three or four presentations in an auditorium or library setting.
 I talk briefly about how I started writing, give a Powerpoint presentation about my books and my research, and demonstrate the steps in the making of a book.
 If there is time during the day I also sometimes visit classrooms, meet with groups of young writers and sign books.
 For school visits longer than one day, I usually do classroom writing workshops, each designed to be appropriate to the age of the students.

-Talks and Workshops:
+Talks and Workshops for Adults:

 My talks to teachers. librarians and parents at conferences and workshops focus on my books and how they can be used to reinforce learning in related areas.
 I provide handouts and give a Powerpoint presentation in which I share ways that students have used my books in the past.
 Because each situation is different, I tailor each presentation to the needs of the occasion.